piraeusdatastore/piraeus-operator/doc/security.md

 * Take a look at this [example chart configuration](../examples/rbac-proxy-values.yaml) and [additional resources](../examples/rbac-proxy-resources.yaml) which must be configured in the cluster to make rbac-proxy working in your configuration.

+## Fixing target down problem in Prometheus when LINSTOR controller is deployed in HA mode and communications for collecting metrics are secured.

+If a LINSTOR controller has more than one replica, only one target will be up in Prometheus.
+This is because of the leader election mechanism for LINSTOR controllers.
+Once a leader is elected, other pods of LINSTOR controllers won't provide any metrics.
+To resolve this issue, follow the steps below:

+1. Replace the PodMonitor with ServiceMonitor.
+2. Set the `securedMetricsPort` in the LinstorController custom resource.

+You can refer to this [example service monitor](../examples/service-monitor-in-ha-mode.yaml) for guidance.

 ## Automatically set the passphrase for LINSTOR

 LINSTOR may need to store sensitive information in its database, for example for encrypted volumes using the LUKS layer,